douglascraigschmidt/LiveLessons/WebMVC/README.md

         microservices that provide quotes from Zippy th' Pinhead and Jack Handey.

+. ex5 - This program tests the features of the LockApplication
+        microservice, which uses Spring WebMVC to provide a distributed lock manager for Spring applications using quasi-asynchronous Spring DeferredResult controller methods
+        with a synchronous client.
+It also shows how to use the HTTP interface features in Spring framework 6, which enables the definition of declarative HTTP services using Java interfaces.

-. ex5 - This example shows the use of Spring WebMVC to apply Java
+. ex6 - This example shows the use of Spring WebMVC to apply Java
         sequential and parallel streams to process entries in a recursively-structured directory folder sequentially and/or
         concurrently in a client/server environment.
 This example